 20 basil leaves, shredded

-Lots of freshly ground black pepper
+Freshly ground black pepper

-In large saucepan, combine leek, broccoli, cucumber, peas, potatoes, parsley, watercress, cabbage and stock.
+In large saucepan, combine leek, broccoli, cucumber, peas, potatoes, parsley, cabbage and stock.
 Bring to a boil.
 Lower heat, partially cover and simmer until all vegetables are tender, about 20 minutes.

-In batches, puree mixture in food processor, blender or through food mill.
-Let cool.
 Stir in basil and pepper.
 Bring to a boil.
-Lower the heat, and simmer for 1 minute.
+Lower the heat and simmer for 1 minute.
+Adjust seasoning to taste.

 Makes about 8 servings.